What to Do When Morning Blood Sugar is High?

-After all, shouldn’t your blood sugar be lower in the morning and not the other way around?
+After all, shouldn’t our blood sugar be lower in the morning and not the other way around?

-Confusion is normal in this case, but worry not, here are 10 ways for you to lower your blood sugar levels in the morning.
+Confusion is normal in this case, but worry not, here are 10 ways for us to lower our blood sugar levels in the morning.

 In comparison to the 2% when the participants took only water and cheese, it doubled to 4% when they took this combination instead.
-You may have already heard that the best variant of apple cider vinegar is Bragg’s.
-But in case you can’t get your hands on it, any apple cider vinegar should do.
+We may have already heard that the best variant of apple cider vinegar is Bragg’s.
+But in case we can’t get our hands on it, any apple cider vinegar should do.

-It’s not exactly clear why ACV has such a positive effect on your glucose levels.
+It’s not exactly clear why ACV has such a positive effect on our glucose levels.
 It might be due to the acetic acid it contains.
-Either way, you’d do yourself a favor by drinking it.
+Either way, we’d do ourselves a favor by drinking it.